I think I or someone I know was the victim of a scam or financial exploitation. Who can I contact for help?

 - Contact your local police or sheriff’s office to report the scam.

 Because all scams are different, you might have to reach out to a number of other local, state, and federal agencies depending on your situation.
-Take a look at this guide on managing someone else’s money for more information on financial exploitation and scams.
+Take a look at this on managing someone else’s money for more information on financial exploitation and scams.